 What Fixed Rate Business Loans Cost vs. What They Buy You

-What you're buying with that premium is straightforward: every payment for the full loan term stays identical.
-Your cash flow projections five years out are as accurate as month one, and no Federal Reserve announcement changes your obligation.
+What you're buying with that premium is straightforward: all payments stay identical for the full term.
+Your cash flow projections five years out are as accurate as month one.

-That predictability has real operational value, especially for businesses running on thin margins.
-A locked rate commercial term loan lets you price contracts, hire staff, and plan capital expenditures with a fixed debt cost as your baseline rather than a moving target.
+That predictability has real operational value for thin-margin businesses.
+A locked rate commercial term loan lets you price contracts and plan expenditures with certainty.

 The tradeoff is clear when rates fall.
-If you locked in at 10.5% and the market moves to 8%, you're still paying 10.5% unless you refinance, which usually means prepayment penalties that offset much of the savings.
-This is the fundamental bet: you pay more now for certainty, and the certainty only pays off if rates stay high or rise further.
+If you locked in at 10.5% and the market moves to 8%, you're still paying 10.5% unless you refinance.

 The fixed rate premium pays off if rates rise more than the initial spread above variable.
 With a current spread of 1%, a 1% rate increase in year 2 makes fixed cheaper by month 42 on a 7-year loan.